eriksank/base36x/README.md

 # base36x

-Implements a suggestion for base36 based on base64 encoding.
+Implements a suggestion for `base36` based on `base64` encoding.
 You can find the suggestion for these functions [here](http://forums.phpfreaks.com/topic/218241-php-base36-encodingdecoding-for-textdata/).

 ## Base36

-Base 36 is an encoding in which we only use letters (a to z) and digits (0 to 9) to represent data.
+Base36 is an encoding in which we only use letters `a to z` and digits `0 to 9` to represent data.

-It is quite similar to base 64, where we use lowercase letters (a to z), uppercase (A to Z) and digits (0 to 9) to represent the first 62 values, + and / to represent the two last values and = to correct the final translation block.
+It is quite similar to base64, where we use lowercase letters `a to z`, uppercase `A to Z` and digits `0 to 9` to represent the first 62 values, `+` and `/` to represent the two last values and `=` to correct the final translation block.

 ## What is the problem?

 In fact, PHP supports converting to and from base36.
-However, only from base 10:
+However, only from base10:

 	php -r "echo base_convert('555555555',10,36);"
 	96rher